WezMakesThings/wezmakesthings.github.io/_posts/2020-10-25-tricopter.md

 title: Autonomous Tri-Copter
 ---

 I've been flying some micro quads recently.
 FPV is a lot of fun but there's only so much that can be done with a hobby drone under 250 grams.
 I wanted to build a multi-rotor that could do more than manual flight, something that could carry a payload  or scan an area with a camera guided by gps.
-I chose a tri-copter because I wanted to work on something more mechanically involved than a quad-copter, and they get better battery with less motors.
+I chose a tri-copter because I wanted to work on something more mechanically involved than a quad-copter, and they have better battery life since it uses less motors.
 ![]({{ site.baseurl }}/images/tricopter/YCopter2.jpg)

 While more complex than a quad rotor the tri rotor (Tri-copter?
 Ycopter?
 Yrotor?
 Why-copter?) is pretty simple mechanically.
 The two front motors are counter rotating and fixed to the frame while the rear motor is on a pivot driven by a symmetric four bar linkage.
 The front two motors cancel each others moment force though the tail motor has to be on a pivot so that it can angle its thrust to keep the whole drone from spinning.